 Ok, just put aside everything I’ve written above.
 Do you believe that words are powerful?
 Do you believe that words can build something up or tear something down?

 Evidence of the power that words can carry is best displayed in our childhoods.
 Can you recall a moment when a person spoke degradingly or poorly towards you?
 You never expected it, they told you that they didn’t like something about you.
-They made accusations about you and they told you that you will never belong.
+They made accusations about you and they told you that you will never belong or amount to anything.
 Inside, it broke a piece of you.

 Or what about that person that praised you and said you were awesome?
 You never expected it, they told you that what you were doing was fantastic.
 They could see great potential in you and told you to keep it up.
-They were proud of you and said they were going to get their friends to meet you.
+They were proud of you.
 Inside, you felt invincible, like you could take on the world.

 This just served to highlight the power that words carry.
 Two interactions showing words that build up versus words that tear down.

-So, what do you believe about that blank piece of paper or canvas in front of you?
+So, what do you believe about the blank piece of paper or canvas in front of you?

 When you look at the nothingness you want to work upon, your blank piece of paper or canvas, what do you believe?
 Because what you believe will lead to what you speak.